 Social Equity & Green Jobs

-To successfully implement the Climate Action Plan (CAP), economic and equity factors must be taken into consideration.
-Low-income, minority, and other communities of concern are expected to be most impacted by future climate changes.
-Therefore, the City’s CAP includes the consideration of socially equitable climate adaptation, equitable implementation of mitigation measures, and a focus on green jobs.
+Low-income populations, minorities and other communities of concern are likely to be most impacted by future climate changes.
+Therefore, the City’s Climate Action Plan (CAP) includes the consideration of socially equitable climate adaptation, equitable implementation of mitigation measures and a focus on the creation of green jobs.

 The following section provides information related to programs and projects the City has implemented that address social equity and green jobs.